 Colorado, Johnny Smith had achieved virtuoso standing as a jazz guitarist!

 Along with obtaining the accolades of the jazz world, Johnny Smith's 1952 famous record of "Moonlight in Vermont" along with Stan Getz went on to turn into one of the largest selling instrumental songs of all time.
 Moreover, Johnny Smith is the author of another well known instrumental hit, "Walk, Don't Run," which has come to be a rock and roll garage band standard and part of music Americana.
-Tape-recorded by Johnny Smith in its original form in 1954, the appealing, classical guitar tinged jazz music piece was ultimately recorded by his friend Chet Atkins and was eventually made in to a mega-hit by The Ventures.
+Tape recorded by Johnny Smith in its original form in 1954, the appealing classical guitar tinged jazz music piece was ultimately recorded by his friend Chet Atkins and was eventually made in to a mega-hit by The Ventures.
 Such is the transcendent musicianship of the man and the range of his influence.

 For numerous guitarists, Johnny Smith is the personification of the "cool jazz" scene.
 His downplayed virtuosity, cool-toned guitar sound, and highly individualistic recordings like the experimental "Flower Drum Song" (which blended a cello along with a jazz music trio) and The New Johnny Smith Quartet furthered this perception.
-Taken in the completeness of his work these unheard of settings show Johnny to be a diverse artist that merely resists classification within the rigid structures of jazz music.
+Taken in the completeness of his work, these unheard of settings show Johnny to be a diverse artist that merely resists classification within the rigid structures of jazz music.

 To listen to Johnny Smith tell it, he doesn't belong in the annals of jazz guitar.
 Be that as it may, this self-effacing master is one of the most appreciated jazz guitarists in the genre.
 Simply ask modern day jazz music guitar virtuosos John Scofield, Larry Carlton, John McLaughlin, George Benson, Larry Coryell, Jimmy Bruno, or Pat Martino.
 These players and lots of others hold Johnny Smith up as a legendary role model in jazz guitar, yet the maestro himself isn't so certain.
-He keeps the "jazz music guitar player label" for pickers like Joe Pass, Wes Montgomery, and Tal Farlow and considers his own guitar playing to be something eclectic and divergent.
+He keeps the "jazz music guitar player label" for players like Joe Pass, Wes Montgomery, and Tal Farlow and considers his own guitar playing to be something eclectic and divergent.
 The semantics battles notwithstanding, the name Johnny Smith is synonymous along with guitar excellence.
-For years, he has actually been revered by legions of wise musicians for his precision methodology, progressive harmonic feeling, and the sheer elegance of his guitar tone.
+For years, he has actually been revered by legions of serious musicians for his precision methodology, progressive harmonic feeling, and the sheer elegance of his guitar tone!